litegapps/litegapps.github.io/content/blog/Custom_rom/Poco f4/pixel_experience-13.md

 ## Installation

 To install Pixel Experience 13 on the Poco F4, you will need to unlock the bootloader, install a custom recovery, and flash the ROM zip file.
-You can follow the detailed guide [here](^1^) or watch the video tutorial [here](^3^).
+You can follow the detailed guide [here](^1^) or watch the video tutorial.
 Make sure to backup your data before proceeding, as this will wipe your internal storage.

 The latest build of Pixel Experience 13 for the Poco F4 is dated November 26, 2023, and has a size of 1.6GB.
 It is maintained by Jayanth Kandula, who also provides updates and bug fixes regularly.
-You can download the ROM from the official Pixel Experience website [here](^1^).
+You can download the ROM from the official Pixel Experience website.

 ## Features